 "What's the matter Cinque?" she asked.

 "Nothing," Q said.
-"Just trying to get th
+"Just trying to get this bread."

 A few weeks earlier, Q was robbed at gunpoint.
 It was only then that he bought his .380 semi-automatic pistol.